 Single-family homes in Boston cost a median of approximately $442K while median incomes lag behind at just over $82K.
 This means that nearly 45% of the middle-class in Boston are burdened by housing costs.

 The middle class in D.C. is fairly small comparatively, and about 30% of D.C. residents are high-income earners, meaning that the median income in D.C. is likely not a very good representation of the city’s actual middle class.
 Housing, even based on the median income, though, still isn’t affordable to middle earners in D.C.

 You know “The Big Apple” is expensive, but what you maybe didn’t realize is that the median income there is within the average definition of ‘middle-class’ nationwide at just over $71K per year.
 That makes their median house price of just over $420K per year unaffordable for more than 47% of the middle class there.

 People tend to expect California to be expensive as we know the cost of living there is, overall, pretty high compared to almost all of the other states.
 It, therefore, makes sense that over 50% of the middle class in LA spends more than 30% of their income on housing.

 10. Bridgeport, CT

-In cities across the nation, many middle class families are feeling the pressure of rising housing costs that are soaring far beyond the increase in their incomes.
-However, those same rising costs could mean that middle class homeowners have substantial equity in their homes, which they could tap in to help make ends meet.
-If you have questions about tapping the equity in your home, don’t hesitate to contact Easy Knock to discuss our Sell & Stay option.
+In cities across the nation, many middle-class families are feeling the pressure of rising housing costs that are soaring far beyond the increase in their incomes.
+However, those same rising costs could mean that middle-class homeowners have substantial equity in their homes, which they could tap in to help make ends meet.
+If you have questions about tapping the equity in your home, contact a financial advisor to find out your options.
+If you are looking for alternative solutions, don’t hesitate to contact Easy Knock to discuss our Sell & Stay option.